 Excursions and camps and experiences

-All students attend a four-day camp with their Connect group at the school’s campsite in Boho during Semester 1.
+All students attend a three-day camp with their Connect group during Semester 1.

 Students participate in a range of activities, excursions and workshops designed to support learning, strengthen peer connections and build leadership skills.

 We have a Bring Your Own Device (BYOD) 1:1 Program where it is compulsory for all students to have a portable digital device (laptop, notebook or tablet) that meets minimum requirements and specifications.
 Year 8 students keep the device they purchased in Year 7.